-- Freezing order – which restrains the dissipation of assets to defeat a prospective judgment;
+- freezing orders – which restrain the dissipation of assets to defeat a prospective judgment;

-- Search order – which requires access to documentary evidence
+- search orders – which require access to documentary evidence; and

 Arrangements for Obtaining Urgent Injunctive Relief

-The standard means of obtaining an injunction in Jersey is to lodge at Court an order of justice pleading the case and setting out the injunctions sought, for a judge of the Court to grant in chambers on the papers.
+The standard means of obtaining an injunction in Jersey is to lodge an order of justice pleading the case and setting out the injunctions sought, for a judge of the court to grant in chambers on the papers.

-This typically takes a couple of days to a week from lodging the papers, but the Court can accommodate greater urgency where the need is demonstrated.
+This typically takes from a couple of days to a week from lodging the papers, but the court can accommodate greater urgency where the need is demonstrated.